RoboPhred/cultist-autofill/readme.md

 ## Installation

-This mod uses BepInEx 5.0.
-You must install BepInEx to use this mod.

-## Installation

 This mod uses BepInEx 5.2.

 - Install [version 5.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.2) or later by extracting the zip file into your Cultist Simulator install location